 The forex market is decentralized, with no central exchange markets.
 Forget everything you knew from the New York Stock Exchange and similar venues; currency trading is conducted online via computer networks in financial centers across the globe.
 From New York to Frankfurt to Tokyo, transactions take place 24 hours a day across almost all time zones, closing only for the better part of weekends.
 This has led to a highly liquid and constantly changing market, which incidentally is also the largest trading market.
 Before dipping your toes in the forex trading waters, you need to understand its volume and decide on your own strategy of conducting trades.

 Beware of Scams

 Forex trading can be as casual or hectic as you want it to be and – best of all – it allows you to work from home.
 But, precisely because forex trading is so convenient and popular, there are many fake sites claiming to offer you a way into the market, so beware of work-at-home scams.
-Watch out for websites full of big promises and make sure to start trading with a legitimate, licensed and reputable broker.
+Watch out for websites full of big promises and and look for the best forex brokers for your needs.
 Look for testimonials, verify the broker’s claims, and read reviews before you commit.

 Start with One Currency Pair